dmjohnsson23/teql/README.md

 3. Composing regexes to match properly can sometimes be annoying (especially in regards to whitespace differences)
 4. Preserving indentation when inserting lines can be challenging and messy

+Additionally, I occasionally need to edit files which are too large to be opened in a text editor.
+An editing language like this provides a way to make changes to files without loading them into memory.
+(I'm not targeting "single pass" editing like sed though)

 ## Existing Solutions

 There are already some script-based file editing tools.

 * `sed`: Frankly `sed` is difficult to learn, difficult to use, uses difficult to read scripts, is rather inflexible.
-* Perl: The progamming langague is designed around text processing, but it's frankly too powerful for the fairly simple tasks I want to do, I'd like something simpler where I can just throw together a quick query to do what I want and move on, rather than writing a program to do it.
+* Perl: The programming language is designed around text processing, but it's frankly too powerful for the fairly simple tasks I want to do, I'd like something simpler where I can just throw together a quick query to do what I want and move on, rather than writing a program to do it.

 ## Proposed Syntax

-SQL is a great langauge for making bulk change to a database.
+SQL is a great language for making bulk change to a database.
 Why not use something similar to make bulk changes to text files?
 For example:

 ```
 UPDATE */rep_current.php